Red and pink of the sandstone cliffs in Zion National Park

 Need a place to stay in Zion National Park?
 The park has its own lodge and two campgrounds plus there’s plenty of BLM land around Zion for dispersed camping.
 Not a camper but enjoy uniques stays?
 Then consider a cabin or covered wagon at Zion Wildflower Resort, located in Virgin, just a few miles from the park.

-When is the Best Time to Drive From Las Vegas to Zion National Park?
+Best Time to Road Trip From Las Vegas to Zion National Park?

 Spring